vlad-io/DLMDS-EDE02-CODE/readme.md

 # Purpose

-This is fully functional batch processing system packaged as a docker-compose multi-container application.
+This is a fully functional batch processing system packaged as a docker-compose multi-container application.
 The docker-compose consists of 3 images where each follows the steps in the batch processing pipeline, namely:

 ## Pipelines steps: